 For all fans of Monty Python, and Rebel Voice is but one, this is a special treat.
 Anyone who has watched The Life Of Brian will remember the crack suicide squad who appeared at the end of the movie when Brian was on the cross.
 They promptly killed themselves for no apparent reason other than they were a suicide squad and wanted to prove it.

-At the time, I thought that their appearance was just one more strange quirk to be expected of the Python team.
-I was wrong.
+At the time, many thought that their appearance was just one more strange quirk to be expected of the Python team.
+They were wrong.
 The following clip provides context for the suicide squad and their actions.

 This clip was edited from the final cut.
 The reasons have become fairly clear.

 The Monty Python team made a strong statement about religion and fanaticism in The Life Of Brian.
 It is regarded as not only one of the funniest movies of all time, but also one of the cleverest.
 The crack suicide squad were, in fact, Zionist supremacists.
 They are depicted as such in the following clip.
 They are also compared to Nazis, a comparison that many across the globe readily and accurately make today with regard to the rogue state of Israel.
 It is a comparison that would be deemed anti-Semitic under the IHRA definition of that term.

 The Python team were well ahead of their time in not only their comedic genius, but also in their assessment of geopolitical affairs in the Middle East.
 The message from the comedic team, therefore, is clear to even the most reluctant supporter of Palestine.
 Zionism can be equated with Nazism in the 1970’s (when the movie was made) just as it can be today.